atcodrinky/ha-skoda-elroq-smart-charging/README.md

-# ha-skoda-elroq-smart-charging
-Advanced Home Assistant EV charging management for Skoda Elroq and Silla Prism with PV surplus charging, dynamic load balancing, F3 night charging, SOC control, MQTT integration, and fully customizable automation logic.

 # Home Assistant EV Energy Manager

-An advanced Home Assistant automation suite for intelligent electric vehicle charging using photovoltaic surplus, dynamic load balancing, tariff-based charging, and vehicle SOC management.
+Advanced Home Assistant EV charging management for Skoda Elroq and Silla Prism with PV surplus charging, dynamic load balancing, tariff-aware charging, MQTT integration and fully customizable automation logic.

-Originally developed for a **Skoda Elroq** and a **Silla Prism** wallbox, but the logic can be adapted to other EVs and charging systems.
+Originally developed for a **Skoda Elroq** and a **Silla Prism** wallbox, but the overall architecture can be adapted to many EVs, wallboxes and energy monitoring systems.

 ---